umarcor/osvb/doc/intro/frameworks.rst

 The main stopper for using VUnit's Python features for running OSVVM's tests is that the primary unit in OSVVM's methodology are VHDL configurations, and VUnit only supports entities as primary units.
-Anyway, there is common interest in hopefully extending VUnit and supporting configurations as entrypoints.
+There is common interest in hopefully extending VUnit and supporting configurations as entrypoints.

 * `OSVVM/OSVVM <https://github.com/OSVVM/OSVVM>`__
 * `OSVVM/OsvvmLibraries <https://github.com/OSVVM/OsvvmLibraries>`__